Preconditioned Proximal Gradient Methods with Conjugate Momentum: A Subspace Perspective: Preconditioned proximal gradient method with conjugate momentum

-The above theorem guarantees that the proposed algorithm globally converges to stationary points.
+The above theorem guarantees that every accumulation point is stationary.
 Next, we further strengthen the result by establishing a linear convergence rate under the stronger assumption that the objective function is strongly convex.

-\begin{theorem} Suppose that $f$ is $L$-smooth and strongly convex with module $\mu>0$.
+\begin{theorem} Suppose that $f$ is $L$-smooth and strongly convex with modulus $\mu>0$.
 Let $\{x^{k}\}$ be the sequence generated by Algorithm \ref{ppg}.
-Then
+Then, for all $k\geq1$

 \end{theorem} \begin{proof} By direct calculation, we have